-The Watts campaign used Collective Texting, CallHub’s peer to peer texting platform to engage more than 5000 voters in personal conversations – creating awareness about the candidate, helping with voter registration and voting, inviting to events and multiple other aspects of voter contact.
+The Watts campaign used CallHub’s peer to peer texting tool to engage more than 5000 voters in personal conversations – creating awareness about the candidate, helping with voter registration and voting, inviting to events and multiple other aspects of voter contact.

 We talked to Eli Zbar, a communications strategist with the Watts campaign, to understand how he put peer to peer texting to use in the campaign.
 We’ll dive into a campaign that focused on building personal conversations with BC Liberal party members and engaged new voters to sign up to vote in the party leadership race.